In this explainer, we will learn how to describe the steps of the link reaction and the Krebs cycle and recall the products of each.

 Therefore “X” must be “acetyl-CoA.”

 Acetyl coenzyme A, the final product of the link reaction, now enters the Krebs cycle.
 A basic outline of the Krebs cycle is given in Figure 2 below.

 When acetyl coenzyme A enters the Krebs cycle, it binds to a 4-carbon compound, oxaloacetic acid (or oxaloacetate).
 This forms a 6-carbon compound known as citric acid (or citrate).
 This compound gives the Krebs cycle its alternative name of the citric acid cycle.

 Citric acid then passes through a series of reactions, forming intermediate compounds.

 Firstly, citric acid loses a carbon in the form of carbon dioxide to form a 5-carbon compound.
 It is also oxidized, and it transfers a hydrogen (along with two electrons) to that forms reduced NAD, or NADH.
+Reduction is a word used to describe reactions where a molecule gains electrons.
 The resulting compound is called ketoglutaric acid (or ketoglutarate).